 - Does not require any assembling and does not contain any loose parts that could be lost.

 - Lacks comfortable padding on the seat

 8) Taylor Guitars Barstool

-Taylor is best known for their High-end acoustic guitars. however, here they have ventured out and created a guitar barstool to go with your Taylor guitar.
+Taylor is best known for their high-end acoustic guitars. however, here they have ventured out and created a guitar barstool to go with your Taylor guitars.
 These types of guitar stools are often advertised for the bar.
 However, they are in fact designed to be used for guitar players to sit on.

 The Taylor guitar includes the following features:

 - 24-inch comfort seat with Taylor branded logo

 - The seat swivels and is comfortably padded

 - A ring has been added as a footrest

 - Very sturdy

 - these are not meant to be transported and thus are heavy due to their steel design

 - They are not height adjustable

 9) Adjustrite Musicians Chair

 This stool was not just designed for guitar playing but was in fact manufactured to suit all musicians.
 Furthermore, these include cello players, trumpet players, sax players, piano players, etc. However, this is a good choice for those looking to play flamenco guitar or acoustic guitars.
 I’d say this is probably the best all-around stool for all instruments.
 But not necessarily always the best for guitar playing.

 - padded backrest

 - helps improve posture

-- each leg of the chair can be changed using buttons which go up or down in increments of 1 inch
+- each leg of the chair can be changed using buttons that go up or down in increments of 1 inch

 - This means you can set the chair to slant in certain positions should you wish

-- The stool can fold up into a compact shape for transporting and for storing.
+- The stool can fold up into a compact shape for transporting and storing.

 Some cons of the Adjustrite guitar stool include: